myanpetra99/GPT-OTG/README.md

 ## Usage

-Using the AI Tools Chrome Extension is simple.
+Using the this Chrome Extension is simple.
 Just click on the extension icon in your browser's toolbar, and a popup will appear.
 From there, type "/AI" in the input field to activate the AI tools.

 Simply type in the command for the tool you want to use, and the AI will generate the results for you.

 ## Support

 If you encounter any issues while using the extension, please reach out me at myanpetra99@gmail.com / hello.michaelyanpetra@gmail.com.
+Open for any PR and please fix my bad code :)

 ## Conclusion